• Skip to primary navigation

 Instructions

-1. Saute the aromatics: Heat the vegetable oil in the pressure cooker pot over medium heat until the oil is shimmering.
-Add the green onion, garlic, and ginger, and saute for 1 minute, or until you can smell garlic.
-Add the short ribs, water, soy sauce, rice wine, pear juice and sesame oil.
-Stir until the ribs are completely coated.
+1. Sauté the aromatics: Heat the vegetable oil in an Instant Pot set to sauté mode (or a pressure cooker on medium heat) until the oil is shimmering.
+Add the green onion, garlic, and ginger.
+Sauté until you can smell garlic, about 1 minute.
+Add the short ribs, water, soy sauce, rice wine, pear juice, and sesame oil.
+Stir to coat the ribs with the liquids.

 Equipment